List of liberal theorists: Laozi

-Humanism
+Liberal thinkers of the Muslim Golden Age

+The Islamic Golden Age (8th to 14th century) was marked by a flourishing of intellectual activity in the Islamic world.
+Several scholars and thinkers from this era contributed to ideas that align with certain liberal principles, emphasizing reason, justice, and individual rights.

+Al-Farabi (872–950)

+Al-Farabi, known as "the Second Teacher," was a philosopher influential in transmitting Greek philosophy to the Islamic world.
+His political philosophy, seen in works like The Virtuous City, stressed the importance of justice and the common good in governance, influencing both Muslim and European thought.

+Averroes (1126–1198)

+Ibn Rushd, a Spanish-Arab philosopher, advocated for the compatibility of reason and philosophy with Islamic faith.
+His commentaries on Aristotle and independent works promoted the separation of reason and revelation, profoundly influencing both Islamic and Western thought.

+Avicenna (980–1037)

+Ibn Sina, a polymath known for contributions to medicine and metaphysics, delved into political philosophy.
+In *The Book of Healing*, he discussed the need for a well-ordered state, emphasizing the role of a philosopher-king guided by reason and wisdom.

+Ibn Tufayl (1105–1185)

+Ibn Tufail, a philosopher and physician, explored individualism and reason in Hayy ibn Yaqdhan.
+The novel discussed a person raised in isolation, emphasizing themes of individual pursuit of knowledge.

+From Machiavelli to Spinoza

 Niccolò Machiavelli

 Niccolò Machiavelli (Florence, 1469–1527), best known for his Il Principe was the founder of realist political philosophy, advocated republican government, citizen armies, protection of personal property, and restraint of government expenditure as being necessary to the liberties of a republic.
 He wrote extensively on the need for individual initiative—virtu—as an essential characteristic of stable government.
 He argued that liberty was the central good which government should protect, and that "good people" would make good laws, whereas people who had lost their virtue could maintain their liberties only with difficulty.
 His Discourses on Livy outlined realism as the central idea of political study and favored "Republics" over "Principalities".

 Machiavelli differed from true liberal thinking however, in that he still noted the benefits of princely governance.
 He states that republican leaders need to "act alone" if they want to reform a republic, and offers the example of Romulus, who killed his brother and co-ruler to found a great city.
 Republics need to refer to arbitrary and violent measures if it is necessary to maintain the structure of the government, as Machiavelli says that they have to ignore thoughts of justice and fairness.

 Anti-statist liberals consider Machiavelli's distrust as his main message, noting his call for a strong state under a strong leader, who should use any means to establish his position, whereas liberalism is an ideology of individual freedom and voluntary choices.